Milo175/Data-Analytics-Portfolio/README.md

 4. Southwest
 5. Hollywood

-**Areas with highest increases in crime rates between 2020 and 2023:**
+**Table 4: Areas with highest increases in crime rates between 2020 and 2023**

 | Area | % Increase in Crime |
 |---------------------|---------------------|